-Nationally, 5.2 percent of all employees held multiple jobs in 2008, a rate unchanged from 2006.
+Nationally, 4.9 percent of all employees held multiple jobs in 2010, which is down slightly from 5.2 percent in 2009.

 This month's "Economic Brief," a monthly publication from the North Dakota State Data Center at North Dakota State University, focuses on individual state multiple job holding rates using data from the Current Population Survey conducted by the U.S. Census Bureau.